daniel-duke/2D-dispersion/README.md

 ## Dispersion Calculation

-Inputs: number and path/grid for wavevectors, number of eigenvectors to calculate, and material properties (elastic modulus, density, poisson ratio).
+Inputs: geometry dataset, number and path/grid for wavevectors, number of eigenvectors to calculate, and material properties (elastic modulus, density, poisson ratio).

 Output: dataset of dispersion curves/surfaces for the metamaterial geometries.

 ## Analysis

-Inputs: maximum bandgap width/location to consider, and bandgap width threshold for classification as bandgap.
+Inputs: dispersion dataset, maximum bandgap width/location to consider, and bandgap width threshold for classification as bandgap.

 Output: distribution of bandgap widths and locations for  the dataset, as well as success rate for bandgap existence in the dataset.